The Optometrist's Guide to Roth IRA and How to do a Backdoor Roth

 "IRS treats all your existing IRAs (such as SEP, SIMPLE, Traditional IRAS) as ONE BIG IRA account.
 This can complicate things when you try to do a backdoor Roth conversion due to the Pro-Rata Rule.
 Do NOT attempt the Backdoor Roth IRA if you have any existing IRAs"

 Remember that an IRA is an individual Retirement Account, which means one for you and one for your spouse!
 Yup, that is $6,000 per person, for a total of $12,000 if you are filing jointly.
-Even if your spouse has no earned income (Stay at home parent), they can still do a spousal Roth IRA!
+Even if your spouse has no earned income (Stay at home parent), they can still do a spousal Roth IRA, up to $6,000.

-But this is the downside...this also mean that you cannot do a backdoor Roth IRA if your spouse has an existing SIMPLE, Traditional or SEP IRA.
-So they would need to do an IRA rollover into an existing Solo 401K, or simply convert all IRAs to their Roth IRA (Tax bill on the gains) prior to attempting the backdoor Roth IRA.
+The bad news is that your Spouse CANNOT do a backdoor IRA, unless they do an IRA rollover into an existing Solo 401K, or simply convert all IRAs to their Roth IRA (tax bill on the gains) prior to attempting the backdoor Roth IRA.

 Some financial experts argued that it is just a way for the IRS to track their budget, but Congress officially blessed the backdoor Roth IRA for everyone back in 2018.